Kyu-Furukawa Gardens: A Photo Guide to Tokyo’s English Oasis

 A grand stone mansion with white shutters framed by green maple trees, with people visiting the garden terrace.

 It’ll be picture-perfect if you visit when the weather is right.
 There are approximately 100 varieties and 200 rose plants spread between the upper and lower gardens.
-The staff at Furukawa tend to them with great care.
-You can see pictures of the 2025 season here.
-This garden is one of the best of its type in Tokyo.
-They bloom twice a year, in May and October.
+The staff at Furukawa tend to them with great care and have created something outstanding.
+Luckily, we can see the blooms twice a year, in May and October.
 Without a doubt, it is in the city’s top five.

 People stroll through a sprawling, formal rose garden with manicured hedges and vibrant blooms under a lush tree canopy.